iainctduncan/CSC581/assignment-2/README.rst

 Specifically, multiply by j is a rotation counter-clockwise of 90 degress.

-This is born out by the above expansion, as our new number is at -1 on the x-axis and 2j on the y.
+This is born out by the above expansion, as our new number is at -1 on the x-axis and 2j on the y, which is a 90 degree counterclockwise rotation of the first number.

 **3)** MIDI to Computer
 -----------------------